seap-udea/iWander/README.md

 find encounters, compute interstellar origin probabilities, etc.)

 Scripts are used for pre and post processing of the information required or produced by the package.
-Here we mainly use python scripts and Ipython notebooks.

 Databases contain the information required to run some of the functionalities of the package.